pablo-meier/Pablog/posts/2013-09-19-death-to-simple-narratives.md

 the last year or so and I'm finding it pretty lovely.
 It's "Death to Simple Narratives."

-## Death to Simple Narratives, in Fiction
+<h2 id="death-to-simple-narratives-in-fiction">Death to Simple Narratives, in Fiction</h2>

 <!-- more -->